paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 * `completed_at` - The actual completion time of the durable execution.
 * `steps` - An array of individual steps involved in the durable execution

-And here's an example of what each step might look like:
+Here's an example of what each step might look like:

 * `durable_step_id` - The unique identifier of each step
-* `result` - The arbitrary json that is a result of a given step when completed. (e.g. `{ "ok": false }`).
+* `result` - The arbitrary JSON that results from a given step when completed. (e.g. `{ "ok": false }`).
-* `inTaskInfo` - Some runtime specific task information.
-This is very context specific, just imagine some json with lower level information.
+* `inTaskInfo`—Some runtime-specific task information.
+This is very context-specific; just imagine some JSON with lower-level information.
-* `outTaskInfo` - Some runtime specific task information.
+* `outTaskInfo` - Some runtime-specific task information.

 ## "Design"
-Our page will then require the user to pase the json, and display the trace.
-Upon click on each step, a side panel will appear showing the specific step detail.
+Our page will then require the user to paste the JSON and display the trace.
+Upon clicking on each step, a side panel will appear showing the specific step detail.
-Each step will be disposed so that the user can visualize the start, completion time as well as a duration.
+Each step will be displayed so that the user can visualize the start, completion time, and duration.

 ![frame1](/assets/img/sample/frame1.png)

-And below we see the sidepanel:
+Below we see the sidepanel:

 ![frame2](/assets/img/sample/frame2.png)

 # Components

 The project was set up with [tailwindcss](https://tailwindcss.com/).
-For that I just had to use [Trunk's](https://trunkrs.dev/) native support for tailwind.
-Trunk is a bundler (maybe not the best description) to ship your rust code as a webassembly application.
+For that, I just had to use [Trunk's](https://trunkrs.dev/) native support for Tailwind.
+Trunk is a bundler (maybe not the best description) for shipping your Rust code as a web assembly application.

 The support for tailwind is [described here](https://trunkrs.dev/assets/#tailwind) and requires a single line of code in our `index.html`: